My thermostat differential is set to 1 degree, can it be changed?

 First, for readers who aren’t familiar with the intricacies of programmable thermostats, we need to explain the difference between thermostat differential, and multiple programmable thermostat settings.

 Every thermostat has a temperature gap or differential between the activation and shutoff of the cooling or heating equipment.
-For example, if you set your thermostat cooling temperature to 82F, the thermostat might activate the air conditioning when the temperature hits 83F, and shut if off again when the temperature hits 82F.
-The gap between activation and shutoff is the differential – in this case, (83F-82F = 1F).
+For example, if you set your thermostat cooling temperature to 82F, the thermostat might activate the air conditioning when the temperature hits 85F, and shut if off again when the temperature hits 82F.
+The gap between activation and shutoff is the differential – in this case, (85F-82F = 3F).

 Programmable thermostats are a particular type of thermostat, where you can program the thermostat to switch between economical and comfortable temperatures at preset times of the day.
 Some programmable thermostats let you set a different time program for each day of the week, while others only give you a choice of weekday or weekend settings.
 You can generally set the economy and comfort temperatures, and the times to switch between them, across a fairly broad range of values.

-Back to programmable thermostat differential: on many thermostats you cannot change the differential.
-On others, it may take the skill of an experienced HVAC technician to do so.
-This means that generally you are stuck with the differential that is factory preset, whether you have a programmable or a manual thermostat.
+Back to programmable thermostat differential: on most programmable thermostats you cannot change the differential.
+So generally you are stuck with the differential that is factory preset, whether you have a programmable or a manual thermostat.

 What is the effect of differential on efficiency?